mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 ## Classes

-[...] nothing in Python makes it possible to enforce data hiding, it is all based upon convention.
+- [...] nothing in Python makes it possible to enforce data hiding, it is all based upon convention.

-By default class memebers are *public* and all member functions are *virtual*.
+- By default class members are *public* and all member functions are *virtual*.

-[...] *aliases* behave like pointers in some respects.
+- [...] *aliases* behave like pointers in some respects.
 For example, passing an object is cheap since only a pointer is passed.

-[...] all operations that introduce new names use the local scope: in particular, `import` statements bind the module name in the local scope.
+- [...] all operations that introduce new names use the local scope: in particular, `import` statements bind the module name in the local scope.

-Assignments do not copy data, they just bind names to objects.
-The same is true for deletions: `del x` just removes binding of `x` from the local scope. \
+- Assignments do not copy data, they just bind names to objects.
+The same is true for deletions: `del x` just removes binding of `x` from the local scope.

-**i.e. everything is a pointer :)**
+- **everything is a pointer**

 ```python
 class MyClass: